Mission San Xavier del Bac: History

 The present mission building was constructed under the direction of Franciscan fathers Juan Bautista Velderrain and Juan Bautista Llorenz between 1783 and 1797.
 With 7,000 pesos borrowed from a Sonoran rancher, they hired architect Ignacio Gaona, who employed a large workforce of O'odham to create today's church.

 Following Mexican independence in 1821, what was then known as Alta California was administered from Mexico City.
 In 1822, the mission was included under the jurisdiction of the Catholic Diocese of Sonora.
 In 1828, the Mexican government banned all Spanish-born priests, with the last resident Franciscan departing San Xavier for Spain in 1837.

 Left vacant, the mission began to decay.
 Concerned about their church, local O'odham began to preserve what they could.
 In 1852, John Russell Bartlett visited the mission, writing:

 [The mission is] truly a miserable place, consisting of from eighty to one hundred huts, or wigwams, made of mud or straw, the sole occupants of which are Pimo Indians, though generally called Papagos.
 In the midst of these hovels stands the largest and most beautiful church in the State of Sonora.

 With the Gadsden Purchase in 1853, the site of San Xavier became a part of the United States and the new Territory of Arizona.
 The church was re-opened in 1859 when the Santa Fe Diocese added the mission to its jurisdiction.
 It ordered repairs paid for with diocesan money, and assigned a priest to serve the community.
 In 1868 the Diocese of Tucson was established.
 It provided for regular services to be held again at the church.

 In 1872, the Sisters of St. Joseph of Carondelet opened a school at the mission for the Tohono O'odham children.
 In 1895, a grant of $1,000 was given to repair the building.
 More classrooms were added in 1900.
 The Franciscans returned to the mission in 1913.
 In 1947, they built a new school next to the church for the local children.

 Missionaries

-Like most missions in New Spain, San Xavier was manned by Jesuits until their 1767 expulsion from Mexico; afterwards, they were replaced by Franciscans.
+Like most missions in New Spain, San Xavier was staffed by Jesuits until their 1767 expulsion from Mexico; afterwards, they were replaced by Franciscans.